Pressio/SHAW/docs/run_rom.md

 ln -s ${MYWORKDIR}/build/computeThinSVD .
 ./computeThinSVD ./fom 1 0
 ```
-This will take about two minutes because currently the SVD
+This will take a couple minutes because currently the SVD
 is not done very efficiently.
+The current version of the SVD focuses on accuracy.
-The efficiency of this will be improved in a future version.
+The efficiency of this will be improved in a future version, but since this
+step is orthogonal to the rest, one can easily swap it with something else.
 This SVD step should generate inside `${MYRUNDIR}` the following files:
 ```
 lsv_vp    : left singular vectors for the velocity